Platform

 Problem:

-Tourism is down, unemployment is up, and AI is replacing jobs.
-Local small businesses are squeezed by high costs and complex regulations.
-Employers can't find skilled workers, while our residents can't find jobs that pay a living wage.
-There's a mismatch between our workforce and our economy's needs.
+Our economy faces serious challenges: tourism is declining, unemployment is rising, and local businesses are struggling with high costs and complex regulations.
+AI is reshaping our economy.
+Employers can’t find skilled workers, while our residents can’t find jobs that pay a living wage.
+There’s a mismatch between our workforce and our economy’s needs.

 Solution:

 While attracting out-of-state businesses is important, it's only one piece of the puzzle.
-True resilience comes from balancing this "Scaling Up" with "Scaling Deep"—a strategy that nurtures our local businesses, invests in our homegrown talent, and builds community wealth that stays here.
+True resilience comes from "Scaling Deep".
+“Scaling Deep” is a strategy that nurtures our local businesses, invests in our homegrown talent, and builds community wealth that stays here in Nevada.
 Minja’s focus is on sustainable growth that grows deep, like an oak tree, ensuring long-term strength of our community.
-This approach creates a self-reinforcing economy where a skilled workforce, good education and healthcare, good transportation and housing choices, and vibrant local scene also make us more attractive for future investment.
+This approach creates a self-reinforcing economy where a skilled workforce, good education and healthcare, good transportation and housing choices, and vibrant local scene also make Las Vegas more attractive for future investment.

 Jobs and Economy